Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 Today’s digital adversaries are more sophisticated, and they do significantly more damage to the businesses they impact.
 Modern cyberattackers also hide deep within digital environments for longer periods of time.
 This typically gives them plenty of time to study vulnerabilities, and ultimately wreak extreme havoc for unwary organizations.

-In Active Deception technology decoys mimic legitimate elements of your IT environment – such as endpoints, network, active directory and IoT – so the intruder believes he is interacting with the real thing.
+In active deception technology decoys mimic legitimate elements of your IT environment – such as endpoints, network, active directory and IoT – so the intruder believes he is interacting with the real thing.
 This gives your IT security team the near real-time ability to study an adversary’s behavior and detect, analyze, or defend against zero-day and advanced cyberattacks.

 Threat intelligence is a cornerstone of effective deception technology.
 By leveraging cyber deception technology, security teams gain a deeper understanding of the tactics, techniques, and procedures (TTPs) employed by attackers.
 This technology provides a wealth of information on attacker behavior, enabling security teams to enhance their threat intelligence and anticipate future threats.
-The insights gathered from deception technology allow for the creation of internal threat intelligence tailored to the specific needs and threat landscape of the organization.
-This proactive approach ensures that security teams are not only reacting to threats but are also prepared to counteract new and evolving cyber threats.

 Deception technology helps you identify, and block sophisticated digital adversaries before they can damage critical infrastructure and exfiltrate sensitive data.